 In 2008, the congregation invited Rev. Marian Stewart to serve as full-time minister.
 During her tenure membership increased from 92 to 161, and the number of children in RE grew from 25 to 60.
 We prioritized a strong religious education program, including adding “Lifespan” religious education when hiring our current religious education director, Margaret Rogers.

 Rev. Jim VanderWeele was hired as interim minister in the summer of 2017, and served until the summer of 2019.
-He was an invaluable guide as we looked for our new settled minister.
-He steered the congregation through a reflective journey, helping us create our congregational covenant, which defines our common values and priorities.
+He was an invaluable guide, who steered the congregation through a reflective journey, helping us create our congregational covenant, which defines our common values and priorities.
+Northlake returning to its long standing passion for supporting affordable housing.
+The church constructed a tiny house for an unhoused family and provided a safe overnight shelter for families facing housing insecurity.

-Now we continue to offer hybrid services and meetings, because they greatly increase accessibility and inclusivity.
-Under Rev. Nancy’s leadership Northlake made important upgrades to our buildings and grounds, and restructured our governance to prioritize transparency and widen participation.
-Rev. Nancy inspired the congregational vote to adopt the 8th principle, which addresses racism and other systemic oppressions.
+Under Rev. Nancy’s leadership Northlake restructured our governance to prioritize transparency and widen participation.
+We voted to adopt the 8th principle, which addresses racism and other systemic oppressions.

 In the 2023 – 24 church year, we were also joined by Rev. Kimberly Quinn-Johnson, who offered monthly sermons remotely from New York.
 Part of Rev. Kimberly Quinn-Johnson‘s mission with us is to help us understand the 8th principle and revisions of Article 2 of our Unitarian Universalist Association bylaws.
 These address our shared values, and place love at the center of our faith.

 In spring of 2024, Rev. Nancy chose to retire, and a search team was formed for an interim minister.
-Rev. Brigitta Vieyra, MDiv, MA, joined Northlake in August of 2024 to serve as an interim minister for one to two years.
+Rev. Brigitta Vieyra, MDiv, MA, joined Northlake in August of 2024 to serve as an interim minister.

-This article draws from a combination of “How Northlake Began” by Ellen Hanly, with additions written by Kim Convertino, Laurence Fennema, and others.
+This article draws from input from Ellen Hanly, Kim Convertino, Laurence Fennema, and many others.